canonical/ubuntu-mir/README.md

 RULE: it will need an owning team that is willing and able to spend the time
 RULE: to maintain it well for the benefit of all Ubuntu users and use cases.
 TODO: A team is committed to own long term maintenance of this package.
-RULE: We ask the reporters to state a reasoning, but a MIR team member should
+RULE: In the template to submit cases we ask the reporter to state a rationale
+RULE: why this should be considered.
+But a MIR team member needs to
-RULE: try to judge if this is any good for Ubuntu and its users.
+RULE: try to judge if this rationale is good for Ubuntu and its users.
 TODO: The rationale given in the report seems valid and useful for Ubuntu
 RULE: If any of the above checks in this section the MIR team can decide to
 RULE: skip the rest of the check until these basic questions are resolved.